shreyansh26/optimizing-qwen3-asr-inference/docs/audio-frontend-cudagraph.md

-# Natural-hotset audio prefix CUDA graphs with a shared pool
+# Natural-hotset audio frontend CUDA graphs with a shared pool

 > **Historical development note.** The shared-pool design described here was
 > validated and retained, but the later `M=263..273` tail expansion was not